nfalquet/thunderbird-openpgp/jekyll/index.md

   ![](mockups/subject-right.png)

-  > I would put a subject that noone could understand, like "let's party".
+  > I would put a subject that no one could understand, like "let's party".
   > ---&nbsp;P2

   Dummy subjects like these make emails harder to go back to for the